More interest in Ithaca, bids seen topping C$868 million

-North Sea-focused oil and gas explorer Ithaca Energy Inc (IAE.TO) (IAE.L) said it had received unsolicited interest from several parties, which analysts estimate could result in a deal valued at about C$868 million ($880.2 million).
+North Sea-focused oil and gas explorer Ithaca Energy Inc (IAE.TO) (IAE.L) said it had received unsolicited interest from several parties, which analysts estimate could result in a deal valued at about C$868 million (552.8 million pounds).

 The company's board would hold discussions with the interested parties, Ithaca said in a statement, but added that the discussions were still at a preliminary stage.

-In January, Ithaca Energy said that it had received a confidential proposal to acquire all of its outstanding shares from an unnamed buyer, without disclosing any financial details.
+In January, Ithaca Energy said that it had received a confidential offer to acquire all of its outstanding shares from an unnamed buyer, without disclosing any financial details.

 An offer of C$3.35 per share would value the company at about C$868.2 million.